-Accumulated stress leads us to feel exhausted, our resistance to illness drops, our muscles and behaviors tense up, and our performance and creativity are impaired as symptoms of stress rise.
+Accumulated stress leads us to feel exhausted, our resistance to illness drops, our muscles and behaviors tense, and our performance and creativity are impaired as symptoms of stress rise.
 In addition, the incessant anxiety of living in this frantic world keeps us from sleeping, eating, and exercising properly, thus depleting us and creating more symptoms of anxiety and stress.
 Sooner or later, our weakest links begin to break, and we develop physical symptoms of stress and illness.
-Often these are physical, but they may also show up in other parts of our system.
+Often these are physical, but they may also show up in other parts of our lives.

 We may feel frustration, turning to rage or fear; our family, community, and work relationships begin to falter.
 As the quality of these social connections wither, our emotions become unstable and we cry, attack, or shrink from the world, or we turn to alcohol, cigarettes, drugs, or other habits in an effort to escape the inner stress.